anthonytw/neat-deform/README.md

 0. Description
 ------------------------------------------------------------------------------

-HyperNEAT and evolutionary computation are utilized in an attempt to evolve interesting distortions to images of faces that are applicable despite any projective transformation due to the camera or pose and applicable to faces in general despite differences in dimensions, proportions, shade, etc. between individuals.
+CPPNs are utilized to produce interesting distortions in images, specifically those of faces.
+An interactive evolutionary NEAT process is utilized along with some pseudo-novelty search boosting elements utilizing entropy based search heuristics.

 1. LICENSE
 ------------------------------------------------------------------------------